Agoric/documentation/main/glossary/README.md

 ## Record and Tuple

 Records and tuples are immutable objects which can be passed by copy.
-They only contain values which can be passed by copy such as numbers, strings, or other records and tuples.
+They only contain values which are [passables](#passable).
 For more details, see [Passable objects documentation](/guides/js-programming/far.md#rules-for-creating-passable-objects).
 ## Seat